Friday, February 16, 2018

 As an agricultural culture, the Chinese New Year or Spring Festival holiday traditionally was set to start at the beginning of the growing season, which nowadays corresponds to the beginning of a new business year.
 The hope is always the new zodiac year will bring prosperity and success so it is important to get a good start to the year.
 During the Chinese New Year thousands flock to the temple, to pray for good fortune in the coming year.
-In preparation, family’s homes and surrounds are cleaned prior to the festival in order to rid the home of any bad fortune from the previous year.
+The customs is similar to Hogmonay, in that debts are cleared, the house is cleaned and family and friends meet for a feast.
+Family’s homes and surrounds are cleaned prior to the festival in order to rid the home of any bad fortune from the previous year.
 Old decorations are removed and replaced with new ones for the Spring Festival.
 Having a clean home also makes way for good luck in the New Year.
 Domestic cleaning is never undertaken during the festival in case it sweeps away good fortune.

 Chinese New Year is a time for family and get together.
 The New Year’s Eve dinner is a major event with certain foods are prominent because of their symbolic meanings, based on their names or appearances.
 Fish is a must, as the Chinese word for fish sounds like the word for surplus.
 Eating fish is thought to bring a surplus of money and good luck in the coming year.
 Other favourites include dumplings, spring rolls, glutinous rice cakes, and sweet rice balls.